Saturday October 25, 2025

 Fare Card from 1859

-10:00 AM Eden Cemetery- guided walking tour- gather at Front Gate -Springfield Road The Right to Ride - Taking it to the Streets and the People
+11:00 AM Eden Cemetery- guided walking tour- gather at Front Gate -Springfield Road The Right to Ride - Taking it to the Streets and to the People

-12 noon: Walk across Springfield Road to new County Park overlooking Darby Creek
+12 noon: Walk/Ride across Springfield Road to new County Park overlooking Darby Creek

 A Streetcar Named Freedom, Play about 400 years of History on the Woodburne Plateau featuring Citizens of Eden and others